cperacchio/fsnd-capstone/README.md

 - Deploying applications

 ## Dependencies
 To access the app locally, you need a database, a virtual environment, dependencies installed, and environment variables set up.
-You also need an account with Auth0, the authentication service I used to secure this app and its API.
+You also need an account with Auth0, an authentication service.

 1. This app runs on a PostgreSQL database.
 You can download PostgreSQL at [postgresql.org](https://www.postgresql.org/download/).
 2. Then head to [Auth0.com](https://auth0.com/) to create an account.